numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 Create `security_group.tf` file and add the below content:

 ```
-#Create a security  group for production node to allow traffic
+# Create a security  group for production nodes to allow traffic
 resource "aws_security_group" "production-instance-sg" {
   name        = "production-instance-sg"
   description = "Security from who allow inbound traffic on port 22 and 9090"